Perimenopause: Common Symptoms and Natural Solutions

 Support Adrenal Health

 Supporting your adrenal health and lowering stress is one of the key strategies to reduce your symptoms of perimenopause.
 Adaptogenic herbs have many benefits including lowering and stabilizing your stress hormones.
-Elevated cortisol levels can drain your estrogen, progesterone and testosterone hormones and make your perimenopause experience more difficult.
+Elevated cortisol levels can drain your estrogen, progesterone, and testosterone hormones and make your perimenopause experience more difficult.
 Stable cortisol levels, on the other hand, can increase your energy levels, help your sleep, boost your mental health, improve your mental clarity, and lower your perimenopause symptoms.

-Adapt Strong is a powerful supplement I recommend my patients and female friends regularly.
+Adapt Strong is a powerful supplement I recommend to my patients and female friends regularly.
 It is filled with potent adaptogenic herbs, including Panax ginseng, eleuthero, Schisandra, and Rhodiola, as well as vitamins B5, B6, and C, and licorice root to support your adrenal health and reduce symptoms of perimenopause.
 Take it in the morning to support your adrenal health throughout the day.

 Cortisol Defense is another fantastic supplement I recommend to support your adrenal health.
-With the help of lemon balm, ashwagandha, l-theanine, banana leaf, and maral extract, it is powerful at lowering cortisol and reducing stress that can prolong your symptoms of perimenopause.
+With the help of lemon balm, ashwagandha, l-theanine, banana leaf, and maral extract, it is powerful at lowering cortisol and reducing stress which can prolong your symptoms of perimenopause.
 Take it every evening.
 It can help your body to recover from everyday stress, alleviate fatigue, promote mental clarity, support sleep, enhance relaxation, and reduce symptoms of perimenopause.

 perimenopause